Data Query Language (DQL)

 1. Retrieving data received from the device

-1. Retrieve the data stored by the virtual device.
+1. Retrieve data written by the virtual device.
 Used in specific cases, will be discussed in a separate document.

 [GET] virtual